-- 01. Under regulation 2.2.2.4 of FSS (PL) 2011 every package of food shall bear a declaration on the label by symbol and colour to indicate whether the food is Vegetarian or Non-vegetarian. - 02.
-The size of the logo is determined on the size of the principal display panel of the product and details provided in the regulation. - 03.
-The symbol (logo) shall be placed on the principal display panel of the package, in close proximity to the name or brand name of the product. - 04.
+- 1. Under regulation 2.2.2.4 of FSS (PL) 2011 every package of food shall bear a declaration on the label by symbol and colour to indicate wheth er the food is Vegetarian or Non vegetarian. - 2.
+Regulation 1.2.1.7 provides a definition for non-vegetarian food.
+It should be noted that products made with gelatin shells or contain ingredients from animal origin should display the applicable logo on the label. - 3.
+The size of the logo is determined on the size of the principal display panel of the product and details provided in the regulation. - 4.
+The symbol (logo) shall be placed on the principal display panel of the package, in close proximity to the name or brand name of the product. - 5.
 It shall also appear in pamphlets, leaflets and advertisements in any media used in relation to the product.